6

 dir.system System-specific configuration directory of QF-Test.

-engine.<componentId>Retrieves the GUI engine responsible for the given component (see chapter 44).
+engine.<componentId> Retrieves the GUI engine responsible for the given component (see GUI engines).

 executable The qftest executable matching the currently running QF-Test version, including the full path to its bin directory and with .exe appended on Windows.
 Useful if you need to run QF-Test from QF-Test for example to call a daemon or create reports.

-isInRerunFromLog"true", if test run has been re-started from run log, "false" otherwise, see subsection 24.3.1.
+isInRerunFromLog "true", if test run has been re-started from run log, "false" otherwise, see Triggering rerun from a run log.

 java.mainVersion The major version of the JRE that QF-Test currently runs on, using 8 for Java 1.8 so the result is something like 8, 11 or 17.